What more can you ask for?

 A means of nourishing our bodies as well as our souls.

-For me there is no better way to introduce new people and nurture ongoing relationships.
+For me there is no better way to introduce new people and nurture ongoing relationships than sharing meals with friends.

 Depending on your group you can celebrate milestones, commiserate and support each other in transitions or losses, or simply share and enjoy the passage of time.

-Perhaps you will find or make opportunities to challenge each other as you discuss issues and brainstorm ideas for solutions.
-Or you and your children might learn something completely unexpected.
+Perhaps you will make opportunities to challenge each other as you discuss issues and brainstorm ideas for solutions.

-Making time in our lives for gatherings of friends and family, and reaching out to invite friends and other families to our home has been a commitment that we even included in our self-written wedding vows, not realizing back then how important this would be to us and our only child.
+Even in our wedding vows, we committed to making time in our lives for gatherings of friends and family.
+We never realized how important reaching out to invite friends and other families to our home would be to us and our only child.

-So, even though in our busy, hectic lives with so many scattered obligations it may seem easier just to stay home or not bother to entertain, I encourage you take the time and trouble to invite people over.
+I know when we all have busy, hectic lives with so many scattered obligations it may seem easier just to stay home or not bother to entertain.
+Yet, I encourage you take the time and trouble to invite people over.

 When you are invited, say yes.

 And keep on doing it.
-It is worth the effort, the payback will be priceless.
+It is worth the effort.